MethodsDev/kinnex-documentation-external/_subpages/secondary_processing.rst

    :header-rows: 1

-**Example of input arguments for minimap2 workflow for alognment with human ref genome**
+**Example of input arguments for minimap2 workflow for alignment with human ref genome**

 .. code:: bash
   :number-lines: